Understanding FHA Loans

 Why is my lender pushing me into an FHA loan?

-The loan officer or mortgage broker doesn’t earn more for selling an FHA loan (federal law prohibits basing compensation on loan terms).
-Chances are, he or she feels that it’s the best loan for your situation, or the one most likely to result in approval.
+The loan officer or mortgage broker doesn't earn more for selling an FHA loan (federal law prohibits basing compensation on loan terms).
+Chances are, he or she feels that it's the best loan for your situation, or the one most likely to result in approval.
 However, a good lender should be able to explain the reasoning behind a recommendation, and no one should feel pushed into a product.
-Ask your loan professional why he or she is so gung-ho on the FHA loan, and see if that explanation makes sense to you.
+Ask your loan professional why he or she is positive about the FHA loan (instead of a conventional 97 percent loan, for instance) and see if that explanation makes sense to you.
 You should probably speak to more than one lender about your options and compare mortgage quotes from several before committing.

 Where do I get started if I want to get an FHA loan?